GWISoftware/meteor-addon-scraper/README.md

 # meteor-addon-scraper
-C# tool to scrape meteor addons from github
+Simple gui tool to scrape meteor addons

+# Usage
+- Get a github api key, place it in github_key.txt wherever you have the scraper
+- Run, easy

+# Why
+Mainly for the [Meteor Installer's](https://github.com/GWISoftware/MeteorInstaller) built-in shop